-The Corridor Study Report for the US 64 Corridor Study is a comprehensive document, which encompasses the activities, evaluations, comments, and recommendations developed as a part of the US 64 Study, which was initiated in December 2007.
+The January 2011 Corridor Study Report for the U.S. 64 Corridor Study is a comprehensive document, which encompasses the activities, evaluations, comments, and recommendations developed as a part of the U.S. 64 Study, which was initiated in December 2007.

-Due to the large file size of the report (93.6 MB), the document is divided into sections for easier downloading.
-The report is an 11 x 17 color document in order to include the recommended designs and maps.
+Due to the large file size of the report (93.6 MB), the document is divided into sections.

 Title Page (1.3 MB)